Antel0pe/Hurricane-Explainer-Engine/README.md

 - add 3d stuff on the surface like mapbox 3d tiles
 - add speed toggle for controls and perhaps have small map overlay that shows where they are
 - prevent altitude from going into the earth
+- make sure exampleData and data are consistent